-If an equal pay claim is upheld, the Tribunal may:
+If an equal pay claim succeeds, the Tribunal may:

 - make a declaration as to the rights of the woman and/or her employer in relation to the claim brought.
-For example, a pay rise to the level of the comparator's pay (including any occupational pension rights) or the inclusion of any beneficial term not in the woman's contract - order the employer to pay arrears of pay or damages to the person who has brought the claim.
+For example, ordering a pay rise to the level of the comparator's pay (including any occupational pension rights) or adding the man's better terms to the woman's contract - order the employer to pay arrears of pay or damages to the person who has brought the claim.